 These children are all members of the same species, Homo sapiens.

 binomial nomenclature: A system of naming organisms using two terms, the first one indicating the genus and the second the species.

 classify: To place things into groups based on shared qualities.

 domain: The least specific category of classification.

 evolution: The process in which something passes to a different stage, such as a living organism turning into a more advanced or mature organism; the change of the inherited traits of a group of organisms over many generations.

 genus: A group of related species.

-: A group of similar individuals that can interbreed with one another and produce fertile offspring.
+species: A group of similar individuals that can interbreed with one another and produce fertile offspring.

 taxonomy: The science of naming and grouping organisms.

 - Scientists have defined several major categories for classifying organisms: domain, kingdom, phylum, class, order, family, genus, and species.

 - The scientific name of an organism consists of its genus and species.

 Use the resources below to answer the following questions.

 - What do taxonomists study?
 How does their work help other scientists?

-Who was the first person we know of who developed a system to categorize things?
+- Who was the first person we know of who developed a system to categorize things?
 Is their system still used today?

 - What contribution to taxonomy did Carl Linnaeus make?